herve4m/quay-collection/docs/quay_team_oidc_module.rst

 ..
 Description

-- Create, delete, and update default repository permissions.
+- Synchronize and unsynchronize teams in organizations with OIDC groups.

 ..
 Aliases